hazebam/cv/index.md

 __Computing__

 - Using HPC resources to run glacial models reconstructing the recent history of some Peruvian glaciers.
-I coupled two python models, COSIPY and OGGM in order to get detailed snowpack modelling alongside an updated glacier area from OGGM.
+I coupled two python models, COSIPY and OGGM in order to create detailed snowpack modelling alongside an updated glacier area from OGGM.
+- Conda
 - Python - Dask, Numpy, CuPy, Xarray etc...
-- R - Knitr,Tidyverse,ggplot
+- R - Knitr, Tidyverse, ggplot
-- Linux - OpenMPI,Bash,Zsh, Using Slurm scheduling
+- Linux - OpenMPI, Bash, Zsh, Git, Using Slurm scheduling
 - Familiar with Javascript in the context of Sentinel Hub remote processing of Sentinel 2 sattelite data

-__Numerical Modelling__
+- Structure from Motion - Using historical aerial imagery to develop a digital elevation model of a glaciated catchment using Agisoft Metashape and Ames stereo pipeline, alongside the python packages HIPP and HSFM which required significant alteration for my use case

+  __Data Analysis__
+  - Analysis of bias corrected WRF data and comparison with other local AWS data including temporary AWS
+  - Remote processing of large sattelite datasets - cleaning remote sensing data to extract time series analysis.
+  - Management and processing of datasets in the range of 100GB

+__Project Management__

+__Inter-interstutional Cooperation and Teamwork__

+- Adina, Owen, Cosipy/OGGM devs,
+- Sheffield environment
+-

 Associate, *French Academy of Science*, Paris, France